rbkhmrcr/sigma-gadgets/readme.md

 # gk

-groth-kohlweiss commitment to 0 or 1 sigma protocol and ring signatures and 'zerocoin scheme', written in go (i wanted to use rust but got shouted at for being too hipster).
-The paper/algos can be found [here](https://eprint.iacr.org/2014/764).
-Signatures are logarithmic in number of participants, and require only the random oracle model, which is fun for trustless settings that already exist in ROM (eg blockchains).
+Here lives the Groth-Kohlweiss sigma protocol for commitments to 0 or 1, and ring signatures and
+'zerocoin scheme', written in Go.
+The paper and algorithms can be found [here](https://eprint.iacr.org/2014/764).
+Signatures are logarithmic in number of participants, and require only the random oracle model, which is great for adding to protocols that already exist in ROM (eg blockchains).

 In brief, we have the setup stage (run only by the contract at its deployment time), the deposit stage, and the withdrawal stage.
 The senders interact with